snowplow/composable-cdp-with-predictive-ml-modeling-accelerator/content/data_activation/03_sync_and_schedule.md

 It is important that your audiences connected to these third party tools are always up to date and in sync with our Snowplow web data in Databricks.

-One way you can ensure this by using the [dbt Cloud extension](https://hightouch.com/docs/syncs/dbt-cloud) to trigger syncs after the dbt Snowplow web model job finishes and our derived tables are updated.
+One way you can ensure this is by using the [dbt Cloud extension](https://hightouch.com/docs/syncs/dbt-cloud) to trigger syncs after the dbt Snowplow web model job finishes and the derived tables are updated.

 ![hightouch_dbt_schedule](../images/hightouch_dbt_schedule.png?width=40pc)